anurampalli/Data-Load-Transformation-Framework/README.md

 * **Status:**

   * Nightly job works for file attachments.
-  * FTP import not functional; REST integration may be implemented later.
+  * FTP import not functional for FTP Server setup on local machine (Firewall Issue I reckon).
+However the Scheduled Import by name **Custom Load Wing FTP Data** functions as expected; REST integration may be implemented later.

 ---